 As always, this article is for informational purposes, only, and is not meant to diagnose, treat, cure, or prevent any disease or condition.
 It should not take the place of consultation with your physician or other medical professional.
 Speak with your doctor before making any changes in your diet, especially during pregnancy.

 What to Try to Alleviate Pregnancy Queasiness

 Magnesium – this mineral can help balance cortisol, a hormone that influences sugar levels in the blood.
-Blood sugar swings are thought to play a role in pregnancy queasiness and the stabilization of blood sugars may help alleviate morning sickness.
+Blood sugar swings may play a role in pregnancy queasiness.
+Stabilizing your blood sugar levels may reduce morning sickness.

 B6 – this is a vitamin that helps the body move magnesium into the cells, helping to balance cortisol levels.
-It also aids the body in clearing away excess hormones when they are not needed.
-B6 can come from food sources, but it degrades with heat, so preparing the following foods at the lowest (safe) temperature possible can help preserve their B6 levels:
+B6 aids the body in clearing away excess hormones when they are not needed.
+It can come from food sources, but it degrades with heat.
+You should prepare the following foods at the lowest safe temperature possible to preserve their B6 levels.

 Vitamin D – get some sun!
 Vitamin D also helps the body absorb and use magnesium.

 Ginger – the evidence of ginger providing relief of nausea is inconsistent, but it doesn’t hurt to try.
 One way to take ginger is a fresh tea.
 Put 1/2 tsp of fresh grated/minced ginger root in boiling water and steep for 5-10 minutes.
 Strain out the ginger and sweeten, if desired.